Book Consultation

 Disclosures, Basis of Accounting, and Engagement Acceptance

 CSRS 4200 requires the basis of accounting to be stated clearly, usually cash or accrual, and requires a note that no assurance is provided.
-Management signs a form confirming the information is accurate and complete, and an engagement letter is approved that explains the work and the fees before anything begins.
+Management signs a form confirming the information is accurate and complete, and an engagement letter is approved that explains the work before anything begins.
 These steps protect both sides and make clear how limited a compilation really is.

 Pro Tip